 - Failing or receiving a lower grade on an exam, paper, or assignment - Failing or receiving a lower grade for a course - Academic suspension or expulsion.

 Academic Load

-For all graduate programs except the Master in the Study of Law (MSL), Hamline University graduate students must be enrolled in at least 4 credits to be considered half-time and in at least 8 credits to be considered full-time.
-MSL students must be enrolled in at least 3 credits to be considered half-time and in at least 6 credits to be considered full-time.
+Hamline University graduate students must be enrolled in at least 4 credits to be considered half-time and in at least 8 credits to be considered full-time.

 The following maximum credit loads apply: